denza/profitbricks-sdk-net/README.md

 You can increase the size of an existing storage volume.
 You cannot reduce the size of an existing storage volume.
 The volume size will be increased without requiring a reboot if the relevant hot plug settings have been set to *true*.
 The additional capacity is not added automatically added to any partition, therefore you will need to handle that inside the OS afterwards.
 Once you have increased the volume size you cannot decrease the volume size.

-Since an existing volume is being modified, none of the request parameters are specifically required as long as the changes being made satisfy the requirements for creating a volume.
+Since an existing volume is being modified, none of the request arguments are specifically required as long as the changes being made satisfy the requirements for creating a volume.

 The following table describes the request arguments: